Dynamics of the Budyko Energy Balance Model: Background

-We will now examine in details the terms on the right hand side of the EBM equation above.
 The constant $Q$ is the solar constant, representing the amount of energy received from the sun at the top of the atmosphere.
-The function $s(y)$ is the latitudinal distribution of that energy which could be computed from earths orbital elements.
-Many authors, such as KK Tung \cite{tung07}, and North \cite{n75} used the Legendre polynomial function approximation $s(y)=1-0.482\frac{3y^2-1}{2}$ for this distribution.
+The function $s(y)$ is the latitudinal distribution of that energy which can be computed from earth's orbital elements.
+Many authors, such as Tung \cite{tung07}, and North \cite{n75} used the Legendre polynomial function approximation for this distribution.
 We will use the same approximation as well. \\